top of page

 A woman's hand holding a lock of hair inside a old tin

-Tapped into the lava flow, it breathed heat like the mythic, fear-mongering beasts The Rite wields in their authoritarian campaigns.
+Tapped into the lava flow, it breathed heat like the mythic, fear-mongering beasts The Rite wields in their propaganda.
 Oil torches and braziers were tethered to the source, burning forever.
 That was before.

 Tonight, three lava vents illuminate a hollow iron and stone carcass.
 Contraband emptied, along with a once brave cultural resistance.
-Cold air seeps in, reclaiming the space like an ice dragon returning to a long evicted lair.
+Cold air seeps in, reclaiming the space after a long eviction.
 The air smells of slag and boiled fat with something more foul she won’t name.
 No crowd.
 No chants.
 Only the faint hiss of old soot welcoming a homesick draft.

 Vaelyn waits until the last echo dies along the outer ramparts, then slips from the cellar and doubles back.
 There have been crackdowns before.
-Raids and clownish gestures of power.
+Raids and awkward posturing.
 But never this.
 Never a full riot.
 If not for the DNAT, she would have either vanished with her friends or died fighting.

 She doesn’t park the cart.
 Routine died with this place.
 The Bin serves one function now.
 A workshop for one.
-Her alter.
-The north sorting room is perfect.
+The North sorting room is perfect.
 Closest to the city’s edge.
 Cordoned off for smuggling.
+Her altar.

 She lights a sconce on the wall.
 Light kisses across the cart’s patchwork.
-From afar it looks like mobile scrap: mismatched panels, rivets, sloppy welding.
-Up close, it’s a habit.
-A lie made mundane to the ignorant eye.
+From afar it looks like scrap on wheels: mismatched panels, rivets, sloppy welding.
+Up close, it’s a lie made mundane to the ignorant eye.
 She triggers a hidden latch under the front brace.
-A soft click.
-As if a spy whispers the all clear.
+A soft click whispers the all clear.
 A false tray lifts.
 Underneath: tools.
 Slim, concealable, clean.
 Illegal.

 A coil of insulated leads.
 A cutter.
 Port adapters dulled at the edges.
 Alcohol cloths.
 Narrow clamp.
 Gauze.
 A surgeon’s mask.
 More ritual than necessary.
-She touches the split on her lip, then fits the mask over it.
+She touches the split on her lip, still tender from this morning, then fits the mask over it.
 Each tool, she lifts like something breakable.
 Not because they demand reverence, but because the act does.

 “Safe to come out now,” she says, still studying the tools laid out in front of her.

 “Not you too.”
-She tries to recall.
-“I didn’t add worry to your neural program.”
+She attempts levity.
+“I didn’t program you to worry.”

 “Everything you’ve told me about Dev…” His formatted tone falters.
 “I’m not sure he—”